Monster Study: Defense of Johnson

+The University of Iowa's speech clinic building is still named "Wendell Johnson Speech and Hearing".
+Other studies conducted during this period viewed the involvement of orphans in research as normal and not physically harmful.
+Procedures such as lobotomies, for example, were considered effective psychological treatments for individuals with mental illness, even though today they are widely regarded as unethical.
+As one scholar notes, “The use of vulnerable institutionalized children for exploratory procedures, investigative treatments, and experimental preventives was common in the 1920s.”
+In Davenport’s study, discussed in the chapter Eugenics and the Devaluing of Children, it is explained that researchers believed it was worthwhile to work with vulnerable children in order to shed light on social and medical problems, and no authority responsible for the children objected to such practices.
+This context helps illustrate why the Monster Study was considered acceptable at the time and why judging it solely by modern ethical standards can be misleading.

 Lawsuit

 The surviving children from the experiment and the families of the ones who had died filed a joint lawsuit against the State of Iowa.
 The state tried to have the lawsuit dismissed, but in September 2005, Iowa's Supreme Court justices agreed with a lower court in rejecting the state's claim of immunity and petition for dismissal.

 Many of the orphans testified that they were harmed by the "Monster Study" but outside of Mary Tudor, who testified in a deposition on November 19, 2002, there were no eyewitnesses.
 The advanced age of the three surviving former orphans on the plaintiff's side helped expedite a settlement with the state.

 For the plaintiffs, we hope and believe it will help provide closure relating to experiences from long ago and to memories going back almost 70 years.
 For all parties, it ends long-running, difficult and costly litigation that only would have run up more expenses and delayed resolution to plaintiffs who are in their seventies and eighties.

 On August 17, 2007, seven of the orphan children were awarded a total of $925,000 by the State of Iowa for lifelong psychological and emotional scars caused by six months of torment during the University of Iowa experiment.
 The study learned that although none of the children became stutterers, some became self-conscious and reluctant to speak.